-CoFED’s Co-Directors will select 2 Fellows based on applicants’ commitment to and vision for racial justice and community ownership in the food system.
+CoFED will select 2 Fellows based on applicants’ commitment to and vision for anti-oppression and community ownership in the food system.
 We understand that 10 weeks is not a very long timeframe for a project, and we are more interested in knowing the Fellows as people who will become part of CoFED's community, who you are, what you stand for, and how you embody your values in your work.
 We will subsequently assist with scaling your project if necessary, but we encourage you to be ambitious!
-All applications will be considered carefully, with some applicants invited to interview and submit letters of support.
+All applications will be considered carefully, with some applicants invited to interview.
 If you are not invited to interview or selected, we’d be happy to provide feedback upon request.

 To apply, please answer the questions below in a word document no more than 2 pages long.
 The word document should include your name and contact information clearly stated at the top.
 Email your application with subject line “Racial Justice Fellowship” to firstname.lastname@example.org.
 We do accept supplemental information if you feel so inclined, but it is certainly not necessary.
-If you have any questions, please don’t hesitate to reach out.
+If you have any questions, please don’t hesitate to reach out! :)

 - Who are you?
 What do you want us to know when reviewing your application?
 If you prefer, you can answer this question in any medium, for example, poems, photos or links to videos, music, websites, dances or other things you’ve created.
 200 words max.